banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 This document outlines the detailed architecture for implementing a web worker-based filtering system for the Date Navigator feature of the OneiroMetrics plugin.
 This architecture aims to offload complex filtering operations from the main UI thread, ensuring responsive performance even with large datasets and complex multi-date selections.

-**Status Update (January 2025)**: The foundational filter UI consolidation work has been completed, including removal of the legacy Custom Range button and unification of all date selection through the DateSelectionModal.
+**Status Update**: The foundational filter UI consolidation work has been completed, including removal of the legacy Custom Range button and unification of all date selection through the DateSelectionModal.
 The codebase is now ready for web worker integration as outlined in this plan.

 Web Workers are fully supported in Obsidian plugins, as demonstrated by existing implementations such as the [obsidian-web-worker-example](https://github.com/RyotaUshio/obsidian-web-worker-example) repository, which provides a minimal working example of building an Obsidian plugin using web workers.